beerjs/phx/src/content/posts/starter-kit.md

 ### A note about beer

 Beer is great.
 Rust is great.
+JavaScript is kinda okay... well, no. It's kinda boring if we're actually truly being honest with ourselves.

-Together, they are greater.
+That said, together they are greater.
 Remember to enjoy responsibly.
 And if you don't drink, no worries, substitute with your favorite beverage - water, coffee, tea, or unicorn tears.
+We only support... well, no, we support all beverages.
+Just have fun!

 ### Tools to help you run your Beer.rs

 Here are some totally useful and not at all randomly chosen tools:

 - **Utilities:** A random collection of scripts we found in the back of our digital closet.
 Use at your own risk.
+Don't call our moms.
 - **Website Themes:** Because nothing says professional like a 90s Geocities-inspired theme.
 - **Assets:** High-quality images of beer and random Rust logos we drew ourselves.
 - **Stickers:** Print your own using our template!
 Just don't blame us if they turn out looking like a potato.

-### Utilities

-- A collection of totally random and questionably useful utilities.
-Examples include: a script to calculate the number of beers you can buy with your GitHub stars, and another one to turn your entire codebase into emoji.

-### Website themes

-- Choose from our extensive collection of themes, including "Retro 90s," "Angry Cat," and "Unicorn Magic."
-Your website will be the envy of all five people who visit it.

-### Assets

-- High-resolution images of beer mugs, Rust logos, and random memes.
-Feel free to mix and match for maximum visual chaos.
+- **Dotfiles:** Because Vim is the only true editor.
+Fight us.

-### Stickers
+### Recipe for success

-- Print your own Beer.rs stickers using our customizable templates!
-Perfect for laptops, water bottles, or random street signs.
-Warning: may cause extreme jealousy among non-participants.

-### Rules on donations and sponsorships

-We accept donations in the form of pizza slices and obscure craft beers.
-Sponsorships are welcome, but we only accept offers from companies with punny names.
-If your company name doesn’t make us chuckle, you’re out.

-### Do this

-- Create your repo.
-- Follow the **Code of Conduct** (be excellent to each other and party on, dudes).
-- Spread the word.
-- Enjoy a cold beer while writing perfect Rust code.

-### Not this (totally made this up)

-- Don’t create a repo if you don’t like beer or Rust (or both).
-- Don’t follow these instructions too seriously.

-### Bonus Section: How to Make Pozole

-Because every Beer.rs event needs good food, here’s a recipe for a delicious pozole:
+Pozole is a traditional Mexican soup made with pork, hominy, and spices.
+It's perfect for a cozy night in with friends or family.
+Here's a simple recipe to get you started:

 **Ingredients:**
 - 2 lbs of pork shoulder, cut into chunks